BLOG

 3. Define your options

 Using the information you gathered in the last step, layout the most promising courses of action.
 Going off the above example, you may have decided that promoted posts on each platform fit your needs the best.
-Perhaps the other options didn’t work within your budget or had been tried before in a similar way with little success.
+Often the other options didn’t work within your budget or had been tried before in a similar way with little success.
 Now, you have the most realistic paths to accomplish your goal.

 4. Perform your research

 Now that you have your options laid out, you will start researching to decide which option you will ultimately take.
 In this case, you may want to look at the demographics of who you’re targeting and then see which platform they use the most.
-If you’re targeting consumers, you might favor Facebook for its focus on individuals over businesses.
+If you’re targeting consumers, leaders often favor Facebook for its focus on individuals over businesses.
 Or, if you’re working in a B2B industry, you’d likely find more probable clients on LinkedIn.
 Next, you’d look at the potential cost and results from each campaign based on what you’ve done before as a company and research from other sources.
 When you’re done with this, identify the pros and cons of each choice and present your findings.

 5. Make your choice